-- ✓ The battery switch must be turned to the ON position.
-The Battery Switches are located under the AC/DC Panel in the Salon Area. - ✓ The bridge electrical breaker switch at the ships shore service panel must be turned ON. - ✓ Depress the blower motor switch, located on the helm switch panel.
-The switch location is shown in the Electrical Pages of this section of your Owners Manual.
+- ✓The battery switch must be turned to the ON position.
+The Battery Switches are located in the starboard cabinet in the salon. - ✓ The bridge electrical main breaker switch at the DC Electrical panel must be turned ON.
+The DC Electrical Panel is located in the Salon. - ✓ Depress the blower switch, located on the helm switch panel.
+The switch location is shown in the Electrical Pages of this section of the Owner's Manual.
 The small light located on the blower switch will illuminate to indicate the blower motors are in operation.
-The blowers can also be turned on at the AC/DC Panel.
-The Electrical Pages of this section of this Owners Manual shows the location of the switch on the AC/DC Panel.
-There is also a Schematic of the AC/DC Panel in the Schematics Section of this Owners manual.
+The Electrical Pages of this section of this Owner's Manual shows the location of the switch on the DC Panel.
+There is also a Schematic of the DC Panel in the Schematics Section of this Owner's Manual.